 What’s the weather like in Houston?

 If you’re looking to escape from the cold, Houston should be on your list.
 The city is located in a subtropical zone, and its proximity to the Gulf of Mexico makes for hot and humid summers.
-August is the hottest month, at about 95 degrees Fahrenheit, and January is the coolest month, at a comfortable 42 degrees.
+August is the hottest month of the year at about 95 degrees Fahrenheit, and January is the coolest month at a comfortable 42 degrees.

 What are Houston’s fastest-growing neighborhoods?

 Once home to industrial warehouses, the Second Ward has developed into a hip, up-and-coming part of town.
 It now has its own light rail, the Dynamo soccer stadium, and numerous new breweries and restaurants.
 But it still maintains a historical feel, with street art murals and The Original Ninfa’s Tex Mex restaurant on Navigation Blvd.
-Most new homes in the area are condos or townhomes, with a median listing price of $325,000.
-The average rent in the area is $1,459/mo.
+Most new homes in the area are condos or townhomes, with a median listing price in the mid-$300,000s.
+The average rent in the area is $1,468/mo.

 Known as the GOOF along with its sister neighborhood, Oak Forest, Garden Oaks is one of the last places in Houston where you might find an older home on a spacious lot.
-Median home prices are about $403,000, and the average rent is $884/mo.
+Median home prices are in the $700,000s, and the average rent is $884/mo.

 Northside Village, which is just northeast of downtown Houston, now has its own light rail line.
 It’s similar to Second Ward in that it’s transforming quickly, but unlike Second Ward, most of the older homes in Northside are still standing.
-If you’re looking for a house with a nice yard and a decent amount of space, prices in Northside Village average about $339,000.
-The average rent in the area is $849/mo.
+If you’re looking for a house with a nice yard and a decent amount of space, prices in Northside Village average around the low $300,000s.
+The average rent in the area is $879/mo.

 In the Greater Houston Metro Area:

 Niche calls Cinco Ranch one of the best places to live in Texas, with high marks in family-friendliness, schools, housing, and diversity.
 It’s located about 30 minutes due west of the city, making it a good commuter spot, whether you’re working in the Energy Corridor or further east in Houston proper.
-The median home price in Cinco Ranch is $391,450, and you’ll be close to amenities like Katy Mills Mall, Momentum Indoor Climbing, and The Golf Club at Cinco Ranch.
+The median home price in Cinco Ranch is in the $300,000 range, and you’ll be close to amenities like Katy Mills Mall, Momentum Indoor Climbing, and The Golf Club at Cinco Ranch.

 Located in Richmond, TX, Lakemont is right off the Westpark Toll Road, southwest of Houston in Fort Bend County.
 This area allows you to experience life outside of the bustle of central Houston.
-The median list price for homes in Lakemont is about $247,000.
+The median list price for homes in Lakemont is in the upper $200,000s.
 Entertainment nearby includes dining and retail at the Sugar Land Town Square, and minor league baseball team the Sugar Land Skeeters.